wtsi-ssg/benchmarking/README.md

 ## **TODOs**
-1. Provide an option to save the results into a database.
-2. Generate local comparison charts.
-3. Add functionality to take user-defined configuration file as an input.
+1. Add functionality to take user-defined configuration file as an input.
-4. Add functionality to add a new benchmark type.
-5. CI for building docker & singularity images
+2. CI for building docker & singularity images